parastoosabri/parastoosabri/README.md

 When I’m not working on building my future and dreams, you’ll likely find me watching movies, enjoying a good cup of coffee, or relaxing by a river or in a forest.
 I’m also a fan of staying active, catching a new gym is part of the adventure 🌱.

 🔍 **IMPORTANT NOTE:**
-Please start with the `DETAILS` repository to understand the purpose of my portfolio.
+Please start with the `Details-remote-portfolio` repository to understand the purpose of my portfolio.